JSvard99/tetris-like/README.md

 both because its challenge to return to code when the rest of the program depends on this code, and it becomes a major refactoring, and also because of the mentioned time constraints.

 But overall, it was fun to create something from scratch with this much freedom.
-This is not something I do on my own.